Visual-AI/SCD/README.md

 # What’s in a Name?
 Beyond Class Indices for Image Recognition

-**This repository is the official implementation of the CVPR2024 CVinW workshop paper: "What’s in a Name?
+**This repository is the official implementation of the CVPR2024 CVinW workshop paper (Spotlight): "What’s in a Name?
 Beyond Class Indices for Image Recognition"**

 Kai Han, Xiaohu Huang, Yandong Li, Sagar Vaze, Jie Li, and Xuhui Jia